jeremysmithco/simplekiq/README.md

 ## License

 The gem is licensed under an Apache 2 license.
-Contributors are required to sign an contributor license agreement.
 See LICENSE.txt and CONTRIBUTING.md for more information.